-A double-precision constant is similar to a real constant except that it can retain more digits of the precision than a real constant.
-(The size and value ranges of double-precision constants are given in the Fortran 77 Programmer's Guide.)
+A double-precision constant is similar to a real constant except that it can retain more digits of the precision and has a greater range than a real constant.
+(The size and value ranges of double-precision constants are given in the MIPSpro Fortran 77 Programmer's Guide.)